-Learn how to make this quick and easy sauerkraut with step-by-step photos and instructions.
-Great for keeping your gut health in tip-top shape and can be used as a condiment to any meal.
+Learn how to make this easy and quick sauerkraut with step-by-step photos and instructions.
+Great for keeping your gut health in tip-top shape, sauerkraut can be added as a healthy condiment to any meal.

 WHY MAKE YOUR OWN SAUERKRAUT

 Gut health is one of the most talked-about topics amongst nutrition and wellness experts and enthusiasts.
 Many studies are now showing that healthy, well-balanced gut flora is one of the key factors in achieving good digestion, and health in general.

 As well as avoiding stress and toxins that cause an imbalance of good and bad bacteria in our gut in the first place, it’s important to include a variety of fermented foods and probiotics in your diet.
 Read about the top 10 foods for a healthy gut here.

 Freshly fermented cabbage, also known as sauerkraut, is a wonderful and simple way to add some friendly bacteria to your gut.
 It’s not always easy to find fresh sauerkraut in stores (or it’s super expensive) and people often buy the pasteurised kind you find in the non-refrigerated sections of the supermarket.